sanjeev49/aiClassification/docs/index.md

 ```bash
 tensorboard --logdir ./logs
 ```
-## Data Augumentation
+## Data Augmentation
-For Data Augumentation We can use
+For Data Augmentation We can use
 * changes in Angels, Rotation and lighting
 * Changes in Lighting and direction + Flipping about the vertical axis
 * Flipping about the horizontal axis and rotating by 90, 180, 270 degress.